Ports in Kerala

 Vizhinjam International Seaport Thiruvananthapuram and Kochi Port, also known as Cochin Port, are the only major ports in Kerala and a prominent, historically significant port located on the southwest coast of India.
 It is strategically positioned on the Arabian Sea and has been a crucial center for trade and maritime activities for centuries.
 The port serves as a gateway for international and domestic trade, facilitating the import and export of a wide range of goods, including spices, tea, coffee, and seafood.

 The Vizhinjam International Seaport Thiruvananthapuram is India's first and only deep-water container transshipment port.
 Situated just 10 nautical miles from the international east-west shipping route, it boasts a natural depth of 20 meters and is a greenfield, all-weather, international transshipment port, Build on BOOT method (Build, Own, Operate & Transfer) by Adani Groups.
 Notably, it holds the distinction of being India's first automated port and is the only one in the country located adjacent to an international shipping route.
-The Trivandrum Seaport, Vizhinjam is a versatile facility capable of accommodating the largest cargo vessels in the world, including Ultra Large Container Ships (ULCS).
+The Trivandrum Seaport, Vizhinjam is capable of accommodating the largest cargo vessels in the world, including Ultra Large Container Ships (ULCS).
 Upon full completion, this seaport will be able to meet 75 percent of India's container transshipment demands, which are currently handled in Dubai, Colombo, and Singapore.

-Kochi Port’s importance is underscored by its modern infrastructure, including the International Container Transshipment Terminal, Kochi (ICTT) at Vallarpadam, which is capable of handling large mother ships.
-Additionally, the port features an oil terminal that serves one of India’s largest oil refinery Kochi Refineries, and it has facilities Kochi LNG Terminal for LNG (liquefied natural gas) handling.
-The Cochin Shipyard, one of India’s leading shipbuilding and maintenance facilities, is also part of the port’s extensive infrastructure.
-Moreover, the Kochi International Marina, the first full-fledged marina in India, adds to the port’s significance by catering to the needs of yacht owners and promoting nautical tourism.
-Kochi Port supports the state’s economy by boosting tourism, fishing, and various other industries.
-The port is also pivotal in enhancing regional connectivity and fostering economic growth through maritime trade, contributing significantly to the overall development of Kerala.

 Beypore Port handles most of the non-major port traffic in the state.
 It has both cargo and passenger services.

 Neendakara Harbour is the biggest harbour in the Asian continent.

 Ports owned by the central government are classified as major ports in India, while other ports are classified as minor ports.